softeng-feup/open-cx-softbeanies/Development-Report.md

 A good practice is to simplify this, avoiding repetitions, and automating the testing actions as much as possible.

+For the verification of the widgets and the behavior of the app we done unit test and acceptance test, respectively.
+In on hand, our unit tests follow the single responsibility principle, there for, each unit test verifies  one and only one piece of code.
+Our tests verify, mostly, if the correct display of the text is done correctly and the labels and buttons have the value they should have.
+On the hand hand, our acceptance test puts yourselves in the position of the stakeholders writing the functionality of the app.
+Our tests verify if the app response as supposed to the use of the user, making sure the user stories are implemented.

 ---

 ## Configuration and change management